Resources and facilities

 Events and activities

-The Spanish Society, for example, is one of around 300 societies and clubs supported by Edinburgh University Students' Association.
-The Association also promotes opportunities with local charities through its volunteering centre.
+The Edinburgh University Students' Association (EUSA) supports more than 300 student-led societies and clubs, and promotes opportunities with local charities through its volunteering centre.

 In the city